coderharsh02/interview-prep/MostCommonQuestions/Answer For QB1.md

 1. **Tell me about yourself**

 Sure!
 I'm Harsh Shah, currently working as an Associate Software Engineer at Radix Software Services in Ahmedabad.
 I have over 2 years of experience in full-stack development, mainly using ASP.NET, Angular, and SQL Server.
 My role involves designing APIs, implementing complex business logic, and integrating front-end components using Angular.

 I hold a Bachelor's degree in Computer Science Engineering with a CGPA of 9.91, and I’ve also earned the Microsoft Azure Fundamentals (AZ-900) certification.
 I’m passionate about clean code, scalable projects, and constantly improving my skills.
-Currently, I’m preparing for the AZ-204 certification and practicing DSA through LeetCode.

 I’m now looking for new challenges where I can contribute to impactful projects, grow as a developer, and work in a collaborative environment that values learning and innovation.